CompCogNeuro/book/chapter-03.md

 ### Explorations

-See `face_categ` in [CCN Sims](https://compcogneuro.org/simulations) (Part II) for an exploration of how top-down and bottom-up processing interact to produce imagery and help resolve ambiguous inputs (partially occluded faces).
-These additional simulations provide further elaboration of bidirectional computation:
+Open [faces](https://compcogneuro.org/sims/ch3/faces/) in [CCN Sims](https://compcogneuro.org/simulations) (Part II) for an exploration of how top-down and bottom-up processing interact to produce imagery and help resolve ambiguous inputs (partially occluded faces).
+Open these additional simulations for further elaboration of bidirectional computation:

 * `cats-and-dogs` --- fun example of attractor dynamics in a simple semantic network.